Skip to content

 User: "research this topic and analyze the sources"

-"research this" ── match! ──► research skill selected
+trigger "research this" ── match! ──► research skill activates

 Skills are loaded from three locations (in order):